 2. Attend an informal interview.

-3. Pay $250 program fee, covering 12 weeks of instruction and Master Naturalist manual.
+3. Pay $250 program fee, covering cost of training and Master Naturalist manual.

 5. Complete the 60-hour volunteer internship.